 G2 reviewers like Vonage Contact Center’s competitive international calling rates.
 While inbound call tracking is often tied to domestic operations, having a reliable and cost-effective way to handle international calls is a game-changer.
 It ensures users don’t have to worry about excessive charges when dealing with customers from other countries.

 G2 reviewers often highlight how Vonage Contact Center uses AI-driven analytics to improve inbound call handling.
 Users appreciate features like AI-assisted call routing, sentiment analysis, and even automated responses.
 These capabilities help reduce the workload on human agents while providing deeper insights into customer interactions.
-Instead of just logging calls, the platform enables data-driven decisions by identifying trends and pinpointing areas for improvement.
+If you're wondering which call tracking software is best for marketing firms, Vonage Contact Center is a compelling option thanks to its deep analytics and Salesforce integration.

 Scalability is another area where Vonage gets strong feedback.
 I’ve seen reviews noting that the platform can handle high call volumes without lag or dropped calls, which is essential for businesses that rely heavily on inbound communication.
 That kind of reliability helps ensure customer satisfaction and prevents missed opportunities.